agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will use the terminal to execute JavaScript.
+In this branch we will use the File System(fs) module to create a .env file for our application.
-We will also introduce REPL.
-REPL stands for Read-Evaluate-Print-Loop, and it's a great way to explore the Node features in a quick way.

 ## Branch Tasks

-1. Open a terminal and print the installed node.js version
+1. Provide the checkEnv implementation which checks if the .env file exists in the root folder.
-2. Execute the contents of the main.js file.
+2. Provide the readEnv implementation which reads the contents of .env if exists
-3. In the terminal start using the REPL.
+3. Provide the createEnv implmentation which creates the .env file
-4. In the editor mode write JavaScript code to map throught an array of data and use the console to print each item to the stdout. (when you are done type .exit)

-`const data = ['Hello Node.js', 'Node is fun', 'I love Nodel.js']`

 ## Covers

-- Node basic usage
-- JavaScript terminal execution
-- REPL (Read-Evaluate-Print-Loop)
+- File System module (fs)